2016 | 225 pages | Random House | Autobiography

-When Breath Becomes Air also hi-lights the grueling near- torture medical students endure.
+When Breath Becomes Air also details the grueling near- torture medical students endure.
 Despite labor laws, medical students enslave themselves to patients and paperwork.
 Paul describes exhausting hours and staggering work shifts.
 We expect 36 hours of alertness from people who literally hold lives in their hands?
-I don’t know how to fix the system, but I think prioritizing sleep would definitely help.
 I’m not suggesting Paul got cancer at work, but I do think his work/ life imbalance compromised his immune system.
 Another discrepancy: Paul calls his oncologist Emma.
 Lucy calls Emma “the oncologist”.
 It’s not the first hint of tension between Paul’s personal life and his devotion to medicine.

 Paul provides a unique view of living with death.
 Still, I couldn’t deny the privilege of a published, Ivy educated surgeon at the top of his game.
-Others with more limited means might have more profound things to say about death.
 Paul says: know you will die, get your values in order, and live according to those values.
 Paul valued love.
 He valued quality of life, both for his patients and for himself.
 He filled his last days with love from family, including his baby daughter Cady.
 When Breath Becomes Air doesn’t preach, but if Paul gave advice, he’d probably tell dying people to have a baby (health permitting).